 Sleep Training’s 1980s Helped Popularity Even More

 During the 1980s, sleep training’s popularity saw another rise.
-After all, now it had been 30 years since the time of Dr. Spock – and some experts were actually able to see results of studies based on sleep training.
+After all, now it had been 30 years since the time of Dr. Spock – and some experts were able to see the results of studies based on sleep training.
 Psychologists, pediatricians, and doctors all had data to share.

 And as each expert presented their findings (usually along with a new sleep training methodology), the popularity and options available to the public continued to grow.

 Dr. Marc Weissbluth (the author of “Healthy Sleep Habits, Happy Child” – available on Amazon) was a pioneer during this time.
 He did years-long studies as a pediatrician and first started publishing his findings in 1982 in the journal “Sleep.”
 And the first edition of his book was published in 1987.
 For comparison, his book’s 4th edition was published in 2015.

 Another pioneer during this time is Richard Ferber, M.D., whose Ferber methods are still very popular to this day.
 The latest, 2006 edition of his book is called “Solve Your Child’s Sleep Problems.”
 It’s also available on Amazon.